Ristar: Plot

-Much like other games from the same timeframe, the game's story varied between the Japanese language release and its English language counterpart.
-In all versions of the game, the events take place in a far off galaxy, where an evil space pirate, Kaiser Greedy, has used mind control to make the planets' leaders obey him.
+Much like other games from the same timeframe, the game's story varied between the Japanese-language release and its English-language counterpart.
+In all versions of the game, the events take place in a far-off galaxy, where an evil space pirate, Kaiser Greedy, has used mind control to make the planets' leaders obey him.
 In the Japanese version, the inhabitants of Planet Neer (Flora in the international version) pray for a hero before Greedy's mind control minion, Riho, snatches the planet elder.
 The desperate prayers reach the mother of shooting stars, Oruto.
 She awakens one of her children, Ristar, with the sole purpose of granting the wishes of the innocent people.
 He must stop Greedy and the brainwashed leaders of each world to restore peace to the Valdi System.

 In the international version, Oruto is omitted altogether.
 Instead, Ristar has a father, the legendary hero, who is a shooting star that protects the constellation of Valjee.
 Rather than Oruto awakening Ristar, the legendary hero was kidnapped by Greedy, and it is up to Ristar to rescue his father as well.
 The Japanese version of the game ends with Greedy and two of his underlings, Inonis and Uranim, stranded on a deserted planet, with a picture of Ristar appearing in the space, while Greedy simply stares at it.
 The ending scene in the international version shows Ristar being reunited with his father once again.

 Development

 In the early 1990s, Sega asked its development teams to create a mascot to rival Nintendo's Mario.
-One proposed character had long rabbit-like ears which could extend and pick up objects, but this was discarded as too complex The team moved on to animals that could roll into a ball, and settled on Sonic the Hedgehog.
+One proposed character had long rabbit-like ears which could extend and pick up objects, but this was discarded as too complex; the team moved on to animals that could roll into a ball, and settled on Sonic the Hedgehog.
 Some years later, Sega developed another prototype, Feel, with a character that used its arms to pick things up instead of ears, which became Ristar.

 In a 1994 Electronic Gaming Monthly interview, Sega marketing staff Lisa Best and Terry Tang claimed Ristar was not designed by the same Sonic programming team, although much of the game's staff would later go on to create Nights into Dreams for the Saturn, the next game to be officially credited to Sonic Team.
-This, along with Ristar's inclusion in a number of Sonic themed compilations and re-releases in subsequent years, would lead game journalists to retroactively label the game as being developed by Sonic Team.
+This, along with Ristars inclusion in a number of Sonic-themed compilations and re-releases in subsequent years, would lead game journalists to retroactively label the game as being developed by Sonic Team.